joetanx/conjur-jenkins/README.md

     - `jwks-uri` - JSON Web Key Set (JWKS) URI
   - optional authentication variables:
     - `token-app-property` - The JWT claim to be used to identify the application.
 This demo uses the `identity` claim from Jenkins, which is configured in the Conjur Secrets Plugin under Jenkins to use `jenkins_name` as identity.
 This variable is always used together with `identity-path`.
     - `identity-path` - The Conjur policy path where the app ID (`host`) is defined in Conjur policy.
-The app IDs in `authn-jet-hosts.yaml are created under `jwt-apps/jenkins`, so the `identity-path` will be `jwt-apps/jenkins`.
+The app IDs in `authn-jet-hosts.yaml` are created under `jwt-apps/jenkins`, so the `identity-path` is `jwt-apps/jenkins`.
     - `issuer` - URI of the JWT issuer.
 For Jenkins this is `https://<Jenkins-URL>/jwtauth/conjur-jwk-set`.
 This is included in `iss` claim in the JWT token claims.
-    - `enforced-claims` - List of claims that are enforced (meaning must be included in the JWT token claims).
+    - `enforced-claims` - List of claims that are enforced (i.e. must be present in the JWT token claims).
 Not used in this demo.
     - `claim-aliases` - Map claims to aliases.
 Not used in this demo.
     - `audience` - JWT audience configured in the Conjur Secrets Plugin under Jenkins.
 This is configured as the host name of my Jenkins host `jenkins.vx` in this demo.
   - defines `consumers` group - applications that are authorized to authenticate using this JWT authenticator are added to this group